Beyond Meritocracy

 To the extent "the PMC" shares a common orientation, it is toward facilitating class rule, not toward expropriating or neutralizing the propertied classes.
 Its members believe in the separation of powers, the sanctity of contracts, the value form, meritocratic selection.
 At their most radical, they want the state to fund uneconomic services and restrain corruption.
 They have neither the ability nor the aspiration to overthrow capitalist relations of production, and even if they achieved full political dominance, the societies they administered would remain capitalist.[36]

 The more important point concerns how this works inside organizations.
 As I argued in the previous section, the expansion of professional, managerial, and regulatory roles has given a large fraction of waged workers real power over other workers.
-This doesn't make them a separate "class" in any rigorous sense; most of them work for wages and have no control over the means of production.[30]
+This doesn't make them a separate "class" in any rigorous sense; most of them work for wages and have no control over the means of production.[37]
 But it does mean they have material interests in class rule that go beyond their wage: the ability to claim others' work, to control access to resources and services, to derive status from organizational position.
+The strength of these interests varies with institutional conditions — a department head who controls hiring has different stakes than a frontline supervisor with no discretionary power — but where such positions carry genuine authority over others' prospects, the interests are real.

 The proliferation of such roles has two effects.
 First, it increases mass support for the principle of hierarchical organization, because more people directly benefit from it.
 Second, it creates real intra-class conflicts (between managers and managed, between credentialed and uncredentialed, between permanent and precarious) that obstruct unification.
 The ruling classes understand this, even if we don't: The multiplication of intermediate positions functions as a technique of class rule, whether or not it was designed as such.[38]
 The fact that something similar happened in the USSR and in most unions (the emergence of entrenched managerial strata that reproduced class dynamics internally) is negative proof that the workers' movement failed to anticipate or combat this.

 Macnair argues that most people do not "seek power over others" as an end in itself.
 I narrowly agree.
 But this is beside the point.
-What matters is that many workers exercise power over others as a routine feature of their working lives, and that many more benefit from class-societal arrangements that restrict the autonomy of those below them – whether those restrictions concern abortion rights, gender expression, behavioral conformity, ethnic hierarchies, or access to housing and education.
+What matters is that many workers exercise power over others as a routine feature of their working lives, and that many more benefit from class-societal arrangements that restrict the autonomy of others — whether those restrictions concern abortion rights, gender expression, behavioral conformity, ethnic hierarchies, or access to housing and education.
 These are not mere attitudes to be overcome through correct political education.
 They are material practices embedded in people's daily lives, and they will not disappear after a revolution that addresses only wage exploitation.

 Patriarchy, racism, and other forms of class exploitation